- About Us

 More sophisticated tools, such as Decision Lens, can also help planners allocate resources through advanced optimization techniques and schedule out resources by highlighting bottlenecks over a period of time.

-At the end of the day, you can boil the objectives of the process down to two question: What should we fund to further our strategy?
+At the end of the day, you can boil the objectives of the process down to two questions: What should we fund to further our strategy?
 When should we fund these requirements?

 The key in all of this is to plan with an eye towards executing on the highest priorities, and execute with an eye towards better planning.
 This continuous cycle ensures a greater and ongoing line of sight to the strategy.